-5.1 Correlation between indices: Monthly scale in comparison to the weekly scale
+5.1 Correlation between indices: monthly scale in comparison to the weekly scale

-The first two aims of the study are to evaluate the suitability of SPI, ETDI and SMDI indices to characterize the main anomalies in water exchanges of the land-atmosphere system and to evaluate the suitability of adopting the weekly scale for the analysis of drought indices compared to the use of the monthly scale.
-Regarding the first, results shown in Fig. 2 indicate a general agreement of the SPI, ETDI and SMDI indices (either computed at a monthly or weekly scale) on the major events of dry and wet anomalies of the period 2010-2017.
+The first two aims of the study are to evaluate the suitability of the SPI, ETDI and SMDI to characterize the main anomalies in water exchanges of the land-atmosphere system and to evaluate the suitability of adopting the weekly scale for the analysis of drought indices compared to the use of the monthly scale.
+Regarding the first, results shown in Fig. 2 indicate a general agreement of the SPI, ETDI and SMDI (computed at either a monthly or a weekly scale) on the major events of dry and wet anomalies of the period 2010-2017.
 The dry period of 2011-2012 and the wet period from the end of 2012 to 2015 were properly depicted.
 However, we identified differences, especially in the case of the SMDI.
 This index tends to show a generally lower variability than other indices when calculated with the LSM.
-RS results of SMDI differ from the other indices during the start of 2010 due to the uncertainties during the test period of the SMOS mission.
+RS results of the SMDI differ from the other indices during the start of 2010 due to the uncertainties during the test period of the SMOS mission.
 The left column of Fig. 2 shows the monthly SPIm-i and the monthly averaged ETDIm and SMDIm.
-Correlations between SPI-i and ETDI / SMDI are calculated on the monthly (Table 1, left columns) and on weekly scales (right columns) for both RS and LSM data (where i= 4, 13, 26 and 52 weeks of aggregation, equivalent to 1, 3, 6 and 12 months).
-We test the significance of the correlations (p-value < 0.05) between indices for two subsets: the entire period (2010-2017) and a subset of dry periods (i.e., when SPI<0, ETDI<0, SMDI<0).
+Correlations between the SPI and the ETDI and SMDI are calculated on the monthly scale (Table 1, top row) and on the weekly scale (bottom row) for both RS and LSM data (where i = 4, 13, 26 and 52 weeks of aggregation, equivalent to 1, 3, 6 and 12 months).
+We test the significance of the correlations (p value < 0.05) between indices for two subsets: the entire period (2010-2017) and a subset of dry periods (i.e., when SPI < 0, ETDI < 0, SMDI < 0).
 Then, we compare the observed (RS) and simulated (LSM) estimates of the indices to explore differences between data sources.
-RS and LSM ETDIm and SMDIm indices are moderately correlated (barely over 0.5, significant).
-Table 1 reports a value of r=0.58 (significant) between ETDIm RS and SMDIm RS which is significantly higher than the r=0.32 between ETDIm LSM and SMDIm LSM.
-In general, despite the resemblance of RS and LSM series of ETDI and SMDI shown in Fig. 2, these two series differ.
-There is a higher agreement between the RS and the LSM estimates of ETDIm (r = 0.77, significant) than between RS and LSM ones of SMDIm (r = 0.27).
+RS and LSM ET-DIm and SMDIm indices are moderately correlated (barely over 0.5, significant).
+Table 1 reports a value of r = 0.58 (significant) between ETDIm RS and SMDIm RS, which is significantly higher than the r = 0.32 between the ETDIm LSM and SMDIm LSM.
+In general, despite the resemblance of RS and LSM series of the ETDI and SMDI shown in Fig. 2, these two series differ.
+There is a higher agreement between the RS and the LSM estimates of ETDIm (r = 0.77, significant) than between the RS and LSM ones of SMDIm (r = 0.27).

-aggregations (i=1,3,6,12 months of SPIm-i accumulation) as well as between their RS and LSM versions.
-Correlation between SPIm and ETDIm RS increases with the aggregation period of the SPIm (r = 0.39, 0.62, 0.72, 0.81 respectively for SPIm-1, SPIm-3, SPIm-6, SPIm-12) while correlations of SPIm with ETDI LSM peak at SPIm-3 (r=0.8) and remain high for SPIm-6 (r=0.78) and SPIm-12 (r=0.71).
-The correlations between SPIm-i and SMDI RS show moderate correlation ranging from the SPIm-1 (r=0.42) to the maximum value of the SPIm-12 (r=0.63).
-SMDIm LSM exhibits a decreasing correlation pattern with the increasing aggregation of the SPIm from SPIm-3 to SPIm-12 (r=0.45, 0.31, 0.3, 0.24 respectively for SPIm-1, SPIm-3, SPIm-6 and SPIm-12).
-Remarkably, correlations of LSM SPIm - SMDIm are lower than their RS pairs, which suggests data uncertainties in RS and LSM, as reported by Barella-Ortiz and Quintana-Seguí (2019) and by Quintana-Seguí et al. (2020)).
+Table 1 also reveals differences in the moderate correlation of SPIm-i with the ETDI and the SMDI of different temporal aggregations (i = 1, 3, 6, 12 months of SPIm-i accumulation) as well as between their RS and LSM versions.
+Correlation between SPIm and ETDIm RS increases with the aggregation period of SPIm (r = 0.39, 0.62, 0.72 and 0.81 for SPIm-1, SPIm-3, SPIm-6 and SPIm-12, respectively) while correlations of SPIm with the ETDI LSM peak at SPIm-3 (r = 0.8) and remain high for SPIm-6 (r = 0.78) and SPIm-12 (r = 0.71).
+The correlations between SPIm-i and SMDI RS show moderate correlation ranging from SPIm-1 (r = 0.42) to the maximum value of SPIm-12 (r = 0.63).
+The SMDIm LSM exhibits a decreasing correlation pattern